nishlumi/microstudio-library-gameui/reference.md

 * **`draw()`**: Draws the button's shadow and body, and also draws the text.

 #### Note:
-For the event when the button is pressed, you can easily execute any process by specifying a `function end` for `callback`.
+For the event when the button is pressed, you can easily execute any process by specifying `function end` in `callback`.

 You can also execute your own events by manually checking `pressed`.
 You can also call the callback function at any time with the `push` method.